An enchanting forest trek in Himachal Pradesh

 Head out on the trek today after breakfast.
 Take the same trail that you took to go to the waterfall on day 1.
 This goes through thick vegetation.

-Look out for half eaten giant berries left behind by snakes.
 The trail continues through the forest for about 40 minutes, till you reach the village of Sarahan.
 Here, you get to see the uniquely constructed homes of this region – animals are kept at the ground floor and human occupants live on the first floor.
 The children of Sarahan are warm and welcoming.

 Just beyond the village, the trail is lined with pine trees on either side.
 The village deity, Jehar devta, is placed at the end of this trail.
 It is surrounded by a number of iron tridents/trishuls and red flags.